brl2002/BunchCharadesCodingChallenge/README.md

 ## Challenges
 Feel free to choose **one**, both, or none of these and do your own thing.
-If you can complete them all in 2 hours - great - but no pressure.
+If you can complete them all - great - but no pressure.
 Pick the ones that show off what you are great at and do those!

 ### a) Houseparty Layout